maksimluzik/knowu/README.md

 KnowU uses a carefully selected color palette that reflects professionalism, trust, and personal growth:

+### Tagline

+> **Discover Who You Truly Are**
+>
+> Personal growth through self-assessment, peer feedback, and actionable insights — powered by Myers-Briggs, DISC, and Big Five models.

 ### Color Palette

 - **Primary Color:** `#00BFC6` - A vibrant cyan that represents clarity, communication, and self-awareness